Youth America Grand Prix: Competition

 YAGP participants are divided into three age categories: Senior Age Category (15–19 years old), Junior Age Category (12–14 years old), and Pre-Competitive Age Category (9–11 years old).

-In addition to scholarships, YAGP grants other awards to the most talented participants, such as Dance Europe Award.
-The most outstanding dancer in the Senior category receives the Grand Prix.
-An exceptional dancer in the Junior category receives a Youth Grand Prix, and a dancer who shows the most potential in the Pre-Competitive category receives the Hope Award.
+In addition to scholarships, YAGP grants other awards to the most talented participants, such as Dance Europe Award, Makarova Award and others.
+The most outstanding dancer in the Senior category receives the Grand Prix (US$16,000).
+An exceptional dancer in the Junior category receives a Youth Grand Prix, and a dancer who shows the most potential in the Pre-Competitive category receives the Hope Award (US$3,500).
 First, Second, and Third Places are awarded to Men and Women in the Senior, Junior and Pre-Competitive category of soloists.
 First, Second and Third places are awarded in the Ensembles categories, for large ensembles and for Pas de Deux.

 To develop respect for artistry among its students, YAGP holds classes and workshops at every competition that are taught by the panel of judges.